LedgerInvesting/ledger-analytics/docs/source/user-guide/overview.rst

 Overview
 ==============

-LedgerAnalytics offers easy access to Ledger Investing's modeling API endpoints via Python.
+LedgerAnalytics offers easy access to Korra's modeling API endpoints via Python.
 If you are fitting loss development models and/or pricing insurance-linked securities, LedgerAnalytics provides state-of-the-art insurance data science tools to make loss ratio